CagriCatik/Vehicle-Network-Standards/webpage/docs/Agile-SCRUM/09_SAFe/07_PO-SAFe.md

-# Areas of Responsibilities of a Product Owner in the Scaled Agile Framework (SAFe)
+# Areas of Responsibilities of a Product Owner in the Scaled Agile Framework

 ## Distinction between Product Owners and Product Management

-In the Scaled Agile Framework (SAFe), it is crucial to delineate the roles of Product Owners and Product Management, as these roles have distinct responsibilities and focuses.
+In the Scaled Agile Framework , it is crucial to delineate the roles of Product Owners and Product Management, as these roles have distinct responsibilities and focuses.

 **Product Management**: